Cavs-Warriors Saga Could Have Looked Quite Different with a Few Turns of Fate

 Injuries are unfortunately a large and random part of sports.
 The Rockets believe they would have won the Western Conference Finals with a healthy Chris Paul, whose hamstring strain forced him to miss the last two games.
 Steve Kerr countered that a healthy Iguodala could have helped the Warriors end the series much earlier.

-"I genuinely feel badly for Chris Paul not being able to play these last couple of games," Kerr said.
+"I genuinely feel badly for Chris Paul not being able to play these last couple of games," Kerr told reporters after the series.
 "Just like I feel badly for Andre Iguodala.
 You hate when these guys who compete their whole lives and practice and train and plan for this moment, and they're not able to be part of it.
 It's a shame."

 Meanwhile, in the Eastern Conference, the young Celtics forced Cleveland to a decisive game without either of their two star acquisitions from last summer.
 It would have been sensational to watch the spectacle of Irving facing James and the Cavaliers the season after he spurned them with the victor earning another trip to the finals.